mYstar/notebook/R/dplyr.md

 groups data together and aggregates with a function.
 *Very complicated in R. Use: tapply() or aggregate()*

+Grouping does not copy the data.
+Instead an index is build (uses a little more memory).

 ```R
 flights %>%
   group_by( Destination ) %>%
   summarise( arrdel = mean(ArrivalDelay) )
 ```

+`mean()` logical vectors to get the fraction of `TRUE` values.

 `summarise_each` summarises for multiple columns.